-class quessit.matchtree .MatchTree (string=u'', span=None, parent=None, clean_function=None)
+class guessit.matchtree (string=u'', span=None, parent=None, clean_function=None)

 The MatchTree contains a few "utility" methods which are not necessary for the BaseMatchTree, but add a lot of convenience for writing higher-level rules.

 first_leaf_containing(property_name)

 Return the first leaf containing the given property.